dashkin-dima/polyfill-methods/README.md

-collection of polyfill static methods
+Collection of polyfill methods for interview.